Kotlin/kotlinx.serialization/docs-website/topics/serialization-polymorphism.md

 ### Deserialize unknown polymorphic subtypes with a default deserializer

 When deserializing polymorphic data, Kotlin serialization resolves the subtype from the `type` property.
-If the subtype isn't registered, deserialization fails with a `JsonDecodingException`.
+If the subtype isn't registered, deserialization fails with a `SerializationException`.

 To handle unknown polymorphic subtypes, configure a default deserializer for the base type.
 Use the [`defaultDeserializer()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.modules/-polymorphic-module-builder/default-deserializer.html) function inside the `polymorphic()` block to define a fallback for unregistered subtypes.